The covid problems at conference tournaments should be a warning sign for the NCAA

 Surely none hurt more than North Carolina A&T, which won the Southern Division of the MEAC and prepped to serve as the No. 1 seed for the conference tournament in Norfolk, hunting the conference’s lone bid to March Madness.
 Instead, the Aggies had to withdraw Thursday before even playing, after which their athletic director, Earl Hilton, said in a statement: “To get to this point and have it taken away before we even get a chance to play is devastating,” and, “The global pandemic has proven to be unpredictable, and its outcomes are often cruel.”

-Duke (13-11) exited before an ACC quarterfinal against Florida State just as it had won two tournament games and aspired to tear through the thing all the way to the only possible NCAA Tournament qualification it seemed to have.
-Athletic director Kevin White said in a statement, “As a result, this will end our 2020-21 season.”
+Duke (13-11) exited before an ACC quarterfinal against Florida State just as it had won two tournament games and aspired to tear through the thing all the way to the only possible NCAA tournament qualification it seemed to have.
+Athletic Director Kevin White said in a statement: “As a result, this will end our 2020-21 season.”

 Virginia (18-6) and Kansas (20-8) at least retained hope of reaching Indianapolis, even after “a gut punch” (the words of Virginia Coach Tony Bennett) and “a disappointment” (Kansas Coach Bill Self).
 They had finished first and second, respectively, in their conference regular seasons.
 Both withdrew before conference tournament semifinals, leaving Georgia Tech and Texas to advance without sweating.
 Both had a player test positive.
 Kansas already had two players who did not make the trip to the conference tournament because they isolated back at school under tracing protocols.